waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   Consider enhancing `exploration_prioritizer_agent` and `objective_validator_agent` to provide high-level pathing hints (e.g., 'approach from west', 'requires upper platform access') if a clear route is discernible, possibly using their `run_code` capability for deeper analysis.

 # Lessons Learned from Critiques & Gameplay (Additions)
-- Pathing Near Warps: When pathing near sensitive warps, ensure the movement plan explicitly moves *past* the warp tile in the same sequence if not intending to use it.
-Short plans can lead to unintended warps if the last step lands on one (e.g., Turn 10498 accidental warp to Melanie's House).
+- Pathing Near Warps: When pathing near sensitive warps, ensure the movement plan explicitly moves *past* the warp tile if not intending to use it, or detours significantly.
+Avoid landing on a warp tile if the next intended move is in the warp's activation direction.
+(Previous note about Turn 10498 and Melanie's House warp was incorrect; no such warp occurred then.
+Accidental warps have mostly been into Cerulean Gym from (31,20).)